 There are now resources available on the internet that will allow you to use someone else's video and edit it for your own needs.
 Not only are there editing features, but these resources allow you to embed interactive activities.
 Depending on the resource you choose you can add multiple choice questions, images and record your voice.
 There are now two popular choices that are teachers are using to edit videos and add interactivity.

 a. is an online environment used to create and share interactive video lessons.
 Teachers can use any video or screencast, edit and add activities to create what was a passive lesson into an interactive video lesson.
 You may add a video or search for one that has been uploaded to the site already.
 Once you create an account you can even add your students to your class.
 Here are detailed instructions to use PlayPosit.

 b. is also an online environment to create and share interactive video lessons.
 Teachers can upload their own video or search for one from YouTube, Khan Academy, LearnZillion, National Geographic, Ted Talks, Veritasium, Numberphile, Crash course and Vimeo.
 Once you locate a video follow the prompts to trim the video, add voiceover, insert audio notes or embed questions.
 Here is a video from a teacher who uses EdPuzzle extensively and has many hints and tips.
-You can also watch this short three minute demo video on EDpuzzle.
+You can also watch this demo video on EDpuzzle.

 2. Now it is time to choose a video (your own or another's), edit and add interactivity.
 Research by Google shows that shorter is better when it comes to a finished product.
 After completing the research, they found that 3.5 minutes is the ideal length.

 3. After you have completed your project, share the URL of your completed project with your instructor.

 4. Go to the Final Assignment once you have completed all the steps in this section.

 Addressing the ISTE Standards For Educators

 1a.
 Set professional learning goals to explore and apply pedagogical approaches made possible by technology and reflect on their effectiveness.